luckydye/luckydye/src/content/post/web-workers.md

 ## So how do we create a worker with Vite?

 A worker needs a url pointing to a js file.
 This part is taken care of by Vite.
-When importing a file we can tell Vite to import it as a worker with a `?worker` parameter in the url.
+When importing a file we can tell Vite to import it as a worker with a `?worker` parameter in the import path.
 This will return a function that we can use to create a new worker instance.

 ```js